How to Add Arabic Keyboard on macOS (Mac)

 macOS shows three Arabic options — Arabic, Arabic - PC, and Arabic - QWERTY.
 Which one?

-"Arabic - PC" is the Arabic 101 layout — that's the one used by every typing course, every Windows machine, and every standard Arabic-labelled keyboard.
-"Arabic" is a Mac-specific historical layout.
-"Arabic - QWERTY" maps Arabic letters phonetically onto their nearest English sound (alif → A, ba → B) and is convenient for beginners who don't want to learn a new layout, but it's not the standard.
+"Arabic - PC" is the Arabic 101 layout — the one used by every Windows machine and standard Arabic-labelled keyboard, so it's the most portable choice.
+"Arabic" is macOS's own layout, which moves a handful of letters (د، ذ، ة، و and a few others) to different keys; Arabic Typing 101 fully supports it — set your keyboard variant to "Mac" in Account → Preferences and the lessons and on-screen keyboard match it.
+"Arabic - QWERTY" maps Arabic letters phonetically onto their nearest English sound (alif → A, ba → B) and is convenient for beginners, but it's not a standard Arabic layout and isn't what the course teaches.

 Control + Space is bound to Spotlight on my Mac.